makersmakingchange/Round_Touch_60_Switch/README.md

  --->

 ### 1. Order the Off-The-Shelf Components
-The [Bill of Materials](/Documentation/Touch_Switch_BOM.xlsx) lists all of the parts and components required to build the Touch Switch.
+The [Bill of Materials](/Documentation/Round_Touch_60_Switch_BOM.xlsx) lists all of the parts and components required to build a Round Touch 60 Switch.
 The electronic components may be available locally, but will probably need to be ordered online.

 ### 2. Print the 3D Printable components
 Print the components for the switch tester case and choose an option for the case.

 All of the files and individual print files can be in the [/Build_Files/3D_Printing_Files](/Build_Files/3D_Printing_Files/) folder.

-### 3. Assemble the Touch Switch (Pending)
+### 3. Assemble the Round Touch 60 Switch
-Reference the [assembly guide](/Documentation/Touch_Switch_Assembly_Guide.pdf) for the tools and steps required to build each portion.
+Reference the [assembly guide](/Documentation/Round_Touch_60_Switch_Assembly_Guide.pdf) for the tools and steps required to build each portion.

 ## Files
 <!---